corn-mendoza/Fortune-Demo-Core2/Content/Install-UI.md

 - ConfigRepoUrl: Config Server Repo Location URI
 - PCFMetricsUrl: PCF Metrics URI
 - GithubRepoUrl: Workshop Source Repo URI
+- SwaggerUrl: URI for the .NET46 version of the Fortune Service

 #### Connection Strings
 The workshop application demonstrates the ability to load connection string information from both a user provided service and from the config server.
 In order for the application to function correctly for this demonstration, a SQL Server database